Clinical Approach

 Attachment theory is about how we are "built."
 It helps us understand how we process relationship stress, and how we impact our partner.

-Understanding our partner's attachment needs helps us see things from their perspective, frees us from taking things as personally, and encourages us to be courageous and creative.
+Understanding our partner's attachment needs helps us see things from their perspective, frees us from taking things as personally, and encourages us to be courageous and creative as we learn to ask for what we need in a way that our partner can hear it best.

 Neurophysiology